Towards a Fairer Non-negative Matrix Factorization: Introduction

 \section{Introduction}

 Machine Learning (ML) and Artificial Intelligence (AI) have seen a huge surge in uses and applications in recent times and are being used in nearly every aspect of society.
 Despite this, there are serious and critical issues that propagate bias, disseminate unfair outcomes, and affect racial and social justice~\citep{chatgptbias,verge1,verge2}.
 This lack of equity typically stems from many sources, from bias in the data to algorithmic bias and even post-processing decisions~\citep{barocas2023fairness,mehrabi2021survey}.
-In this work, we focus on inequities stemming from both the lack of fair representation of the data as well as algorithmic bias in the treatment of that data.
-For instance, ML techniques are often used in medical applications to inform diagnostics, make medical predictions, and assess health risks.
-At the heart of these applications lies the need for an algorithm to uncover hidden themes or trends, that either explain some studied medical phenomenon or are used downstream for a learning task like classification or prediction.
-When the data used is skewed toward certain populations (typically by uneven representation), this can lead to misclassification and poorly explained patterns for minority populations.
-This includes populations defined by attributes such as gender, race, ethnicity, and other classifying factors.
+In this work, we focus on inequities typically stemming from both the lack of fair representation of the data as well as algorithmic bias in the treatment of that data.
+ML techniques are used in a wide array of applications ranging from medical diagnostics and predictions to recidivism and sentencing decisions.
+At the heart of these applications lies the need for an algorithm to uncover hidden themes or features, that either explain some studied medical phenomenon or are used downstream for a learning task like classification or prediction.
+Because the data itself is often biased and ML methods tend to be designed to perform well \textit{on average}, this can lead to misclassification and poorly explained patterns, particularly for underrepresented populations.